Reporting year 2020

 This statistics publication provides the latest information on children referred to children’s social care, assessments carried out upon those children and whether a child became the subject of a child protection plan.

 The statistics in this publication are derived from information collected in the children in need census.
 The Department for Education has collected the children in need census from local authorities for each full 12 month period since 2009 to 2010.
 The latest collection covers the year from 1 April 2019 to 31 March 2020.
-More information on the children in need census is available in the guide to submitting data.
+More information on the children in need census is available in the guide to submitting data (opens in a new tab).

 Headline facts and figures - 2020